 Outside of those aspects, we don't have any major concerns with buying an AMD or Nvidia card.
 Again, it goes back to performance and price as the main considerations.
 If you find a card that delivers the performance you want at an acceptable price, the GPU brand isn't usually a critical factor.

 Also pay attention to VRAM, which has become more of a factor with the latest games.
 GPUs with 4GB or less VRAM may limit the settings you can select in some games, and can even struggle to run some recent releases at low-quality settings.
 AMD tends to offer more VRAM for a similar price compared to Nvidia.
-Basically, if you want to play the latest games, 6GB should be the absolute minimum.
+Basically, if you want to play the latest games, 6GB should be the absolute minimum, and 8GB or more is a safer choice.

 Stress Testing and Benchmarking